wp-plugins/quiz-master-next/readme.txt

 == Description ==

-This is the successor plugin to the wildly popular Quiz Master plugin I wrote years ago.
+This is the successor plugin to the wildly popular Quiz Master plugin.
 Re-wrote from the ground up.

 Use this plugin to add multiple quizzes or tests to your website.
 This plugin allows for unlimited quizzes each with unlimited amount of questions.
 The plugin allows you to create the quiz, add it to any page using a customized shortcode, allows the user to take the quiz, and then saves the results.